CSCfi/scalable-python/Doc/faq/extending.rst

                        char *arg_format, ...);

 This works for any object that has methods -- whether built-in or user-defined.
-You are responsible for eventually :cfunc:`Py_DECREF`\ 'ing the return value.
+You are responsible for eventually :c:func:`Py_DECREF`\ 'ing the return value.

 To call, e.g., a file object's "seek" method with arguments 10, 0 (assuming the file object pointer is "f")::